InvasiveH8ter/NASDM/README.md

 ```
 conda create -n NASDM python=3
 ```
-Note:The script will pause and ask you if you wish to proceed.
+Note: The script will pause and ask you if you wish to proceed.
 Type y and hit enter.

 Next, activate your new environment
 ```
 conda activate NASDM
 ```
 ----
 #### Install Packages

 The script will pause and ask you if you wish to proceed.
 Type y and hit enter.
 You only have to install packages into your environment once.
 In the future, you can simpley activate your environment and open your Jupyter notebook as described below.

 ```
-conda install earthengine-api
+pip install earthengine-api
 ```
 ```
 conda install pandas